 Tanning with LUTAN® FN - Basic Formula for each pound of drained weight skins:

 10. Tan the skins for 12-24 hours for small game and well shaven deer capes; 24-48 hours for moose, caribou and elk.
 Do not allow skins to remain in tan solution for more than 48 hours.
 Maintain the pH by adding small amounts of pickling acid to lower it, or small amounts of bicarbonate of soda to raise it.
 LUTAN® FN will only tan properly between 3.5 and 4.
 Below 3.5 will surface tan the skin, and above will precipitate the chemical.

 11. Remove from the LUTAN® FN, rinse in cold water and drain for 30 minutes.

 12. Mix the McKenzie Leather Oil - 1 part oil to 2 parts hot water.
 Rub the oil and water mixture thoroughly into the hide.

 13. For rug work or furs the hide should be stretched and broken as it dries.
 The Combination Tool (Item Number T7239) works very well for breaking the hide.

-2. The skin may be rolled up and frozen.
+1. After the McKenzie Leather Oil has soaked in for a minimum of 8 hours the skin may immediately be mounted or the skin may be rolled up, bagged and frozen.
 When ready to mount simply thaw and mount.

-3. To rehydrate after tanning soak in a water and bactericide for 2 hours.
+2. To rehydrate a tanned skin, soak in a water and bactericide for 2 hours.
 Roll up and cover with a large towel until completely

 rehydrated.
 Re-soak for another half-hour if necessary.